alangsilva86/leadengine-corban/docs/whatsapp-railway-curl-recipes.md

 - resolve automaticamente o ticket via `GET /api/tickets?search=<telefone>`; e
 - confirma que a mensagem aparece via `GET /api/tickets/:id/messages`.

-Se qualquer etapa falhar, o processo encerra com código ≠ 0 e imprime o motivo (webhook, socket ou persistência).
+If any step fails, the process exits with a non-zero code and prints the reason (webhook, socket, or persistence).

 ## Troubleshooting tips

 - **401 responses** usually mean the API key or auth token is missing.
 Double-check the headers exported above.
-- **503 responses** point to broker connectivity problems.
-Re-run `curl "$API_URL/healthz"` and inspect the API logs for `whatsapp` errors.
+- **503 responses** point to service availability problems.
+Re-run `curl "$API_URL/healthz"` and inspect API logs for `whatsapp` errors.
 - **Message queued but not delivered?** Verify the instance connection via `curl "$API_URL/api/integrations/whatsapp/instances/$INSTANCE_ID/status"` and reconnect if needed.

 ## QA checklist – raw fallback